 Hagerstown, MD (December 12, 2018) - The Washington County Board of Education (BOE), at its December 11, 2018 business meeting, approved the first reading of proposed changes to Policy BDF, entitled "Advisory Committees to the Board of Education," and Exhibit BDF-E(2), entitled, "Calendar Advisory Committee."

-HAGERSTOWN, MD (November 10, 2017) – Nominations will be accepted through January 5, 2018, for the 2018-2019 Teacher of the Year in Washington County Public Schools (WCPS).
+HAGERSTOWN, MD (December 11, 2018) – Nominations are being accepted through January 4, 2019, for the 2019-2020 Teacher of the Year in Washington County Public Schools (WCPS).
 The form can be completed and submitted online from the WCPS website: http://wcpsmd.com/teacher-year-nomination-form.

-HAGERSTOWN, MD (November 2, 2017) – The 11th annual clothing drive to benefit Children In Need continues in November in Washington County Public Schools, from Monday, November 6 through November 17, 2017.
+HAGERSTOWN, MD (November 2, 2018) – The second collection of gently used clothing and other items for Children In Need in the 2018-2019 school year is scheduled to begin Monday, November 5 and continue through Friday, November 16.
 Students, parents, staff and the community are encouraged to donate gently used clothing that Children In Need distributes to children eligible for the Free and Reduced Meals program.
 Toiletries, books and school supplies are also accepted.
-The schools participating in the November 2017 collection are:
+This is the 12th annual collection.
+The schools participating in the November 2018 collection are:

 HAGERSTOWN, MD (October 29, 2018) – Five high school teams from Washington County Public Schools (WCPS) will participate in the District We the People: The Citizen and the Constitution competition on Tuesday, November 13, 2018 from 9 a.m. – 1 p.m. at the Center for Education Services, 10435 Downsville Pike, Hagerstown.
 Participating schools are Boonsboro, North Hagerstown, Smithsburg, South Hagerstown and Williamsport high schools.